MicroEJ/docs/KernelDeveloperGuide/applicationSecurityPolicy.rst

     The permission ``name`` attribute is specific to the permission implementation therefore, each permission has its own definition of what a name is.

 The parser contains two key words to allow more flexibility over the content of the file:
-* "*": the wildcard symbol represents ``everything`` it can be used for permission class name, permission name and permission actions.
+* "*": the wildcard symbol means "any".
+It can be used for permission class name, permission name and permission actions.
-* "null": the ``null`` keyword represents a java ``null`` value, it can be used for permission name and permission actions.
+* "null": the ``null`` keyword represents a Java ``null`` value.
+It can be used for permission name and permission actions.

 To simplify the file structure you can also choose to have an empty object value for permission className or/and permission actions such as shown in the example above: